 Lastly, we've made a slight change to how the End Year of an account is handled.
 Previously, when an account was in its last year, OnTrajectory added gains (based on the previous year's balance), but it did NOT make any Contributions or calculate RMDs for the account.
-The reasoning being that since funds were 'rolling over' into your Deposit Account anyway, those transactions were not required.
+The reasoning being that since funds were 'rolling over' into your Default Account anyway, those transactions were not required.
 However, with our focus of smarter tax handling, we've decided to make all End Year transactions consistent.
 The end result is that along with the other refinements mentioned above, your Trajectory End Amount may slightly increase — and we wanted you to know why!

 While we perform rigorous testing on an extremely wide range of scenarios and data combinations, sometimes unusual situations can occur — please let us know using our feedback/questions feature if anything appears to be anomalous, and we will investigate immediately.

 Change the order your Income, Expense & Account items appear — just click and drag the 'up/down' icon to move items to a new position (note: the top-most 'Default Account' cannot be moved).

 You can now use mathematical operators to add (+), subtract (-), multiply (*), and divide (/) values in 'Amount' fields.
 This feature is similar to typing in a spreadsheet cell.
 For example, to quickly calculate an expense that is billed 4 times per year @ $87, simply type in the amount field: =4*87 and press 'Enter'.